Who should buy the La Sportiva Boulder X Mid GTX

 - Prefer an approach shoe that provides wearers with a combination of agility and protection over rocky terrain

 - Prefer an approach shoe that provides walking comfort on level surfaces

 Excellent surface grip

 The Boulder X Mid GTX’s Vibram outsole is the shoe’s source of surface grip.
 On it, users can move across a variety of surfaces with enough tenacity thanks to its circular studs and ridge-like lugs.
 It also has a climbing zone—its semi-smooth front tip—that grants hikers added stickiness on edges.

 Offers improved latching power

 It comes with IBS or Impact Brake System, which provides improved latching power, especially during downhill traversals.
 This imbuement also reduces negative force due to impact by approximately 20%.

 A graded microporous midsole is what provides ample stability and cushioning underfoot in the La Sportiva Boulder X Mid GTX.
 The extra-thick construction of its heel translates to adequate shock absorption, delivering safe landings as a result.
-It is paired with a 2-mm insert made of EVA (ethylene-vinyl acetate) for increased shock mitigation and additional comfort.
+It is paired with a 2-mm insert made of EVA (ethylene-vinyl acetate) that grants increased shock mitigation and additional comfort.

 As its name suggests, this boot-type approach hiker comes with a Gore-Tex liner called Extended Comfort, making it sufficiently breathable and watertight at the same time.
-Enough randing is crafted around its lower perimeter for terrain protection and extra grip on low-grade climbs.
+Enough randing is crafted around its lower perimeter, giving terrain protection and extra grip on low-grade climbs.